 - Three Letters of Recommendation: Recommenders should submit letters electronically via the Rackham online application.

-- Official Test Score Report(s)—GRE and TOEFL: The TOEFL is required for international applicants.
+- Official Test Score Report(s)--GRE and TOEFL: GRE scores are optional for applications from students seeking to enroll in the joint doctoral program in the 2021-22 academic year.
+The TOEFL is required for international applicants.
 For further information, please visit Rackham’s admissions page.
 All scores must be sent directly from the testing service to Rackham.
-The U-M institution code for GRE and TOEFL is: 1839.
+The U-M institution code for GRE and TOEFL is: 1839

 - Academic Statement of Purpose: The Statement of Purpose describes your skills, achievements, and relevant experience; professional, intellectual, research interests; and career objectives.
 Submit it electronically via the online application.